alexnm/house-moldovan-blog/src/posts/itineraries/japan.md

 ---
 layout: layouts/itinerary.njk
-pageTitle: Cherry blossom in Japan
+pageTitle: Touring Japan During Sakura
-subTitle: Visit the rising sun country during sakura
+subTitle: Visit the rising sun country during the cherry blossom festival
-headline: Japan is a unique travel destination, a society and a culture that are radically different  from the rest of the world.
-It is of the most technologized countries in the world, but at the same time, one where people live in balance with the nature around them.
-One of the most popular periods for visiting Japan is during sakura, the cherry blossom spring festival.
+headline: Japan is a unique travel destination, famous for its distinct culture and well organized society.
+It is one of the most technologized countries, but at the same time, one where people live in balance with nature.
+The most popular period for visiting Japan is during sakura - the cherry blossom spring festival.
 coverThumb: /img/japan/matsumoto.jpg
 coverImage: /img/japan/matsumoto.jpg
 region: 🌏 Japan